 (a) either conduct which is an element of the offense or the result which is such an element occurs within this state;

 II.
-Paragraph I(a) does not apply if:
+Paragraph 1(a) does not apply if:

 (b) causing a particular result is an element of an offense and the result is caused by conduct occuring outisde the state which would not constitute an offense if the result had occurred there.

-Defendant submits that the secion II(b) saving clause applies and requires the State to prove that either the publication or the sale of the July 1976 issue of Penthouse in fact violated the obscenity laws of New York (where penthouse's principal offices are located).
+Defendant submits that the secion 11(b) saving clause applies and requires the State to prove that either the publication or the sale of the July 1976 issue of Penthouse in fact violated the obscenity laws of New York (where penthouse’s principal offices are located).
 Because the State failed to prove this, defendant argues, the plea in abatement should be granted.

-[7] We do not, however, read RSA 625:4 II(b) this narrowly.
-The draftsmen of the statute commented that II(b) is "designed to give limited effect to foreign law by withholding jurisdiction when the conduct is legal by the law of the place where it takes place."
+We do not, however, read RSA 625:4 11(b) this narrowly.
+The draftsmen of the statute commented that 11(b) is “designed to give limited effect to foreign law by withholding jurisdiction when the conduct is legal by the law of the place where it takes place.”
 Report of Commission to Recommend Codification of Criminal Laws, proposed RSA 570:4, Comments (1969).
 This intent dictates that the saving clause be read to apply not only to the legally operative conduct, but also to the conduct of the defendant that allegedly gives rise to its legal accountability.
-In other words, II(b) applies not only to Luv's alleged conduct, but also to Penthouse's.
+In other words, 11(b) applies not only to Luv’s alleged conduct, but also to Penthouse’s.

-The relevant portions of RSA 626:8 were derived from section 2.06(3) (a) (i), (ii) of the Model Penal Code (hereinafter MPC), 10 Uniform Laws Annotated 470-71 (1974).
+The relevant portions of RSA 626:8 were derived from section 2.06(3) (a) (i), (ii) of the Model Penal Code (hereinafter MPC), 10 Uniform Laws Annotated 470 — 71 (1974).
 Report of Commission to Recommend Codification of Criminal Laws, Proposed RSA 571:8, Comments (1969).
-These portions of the MPC are themselves based on and substantially similar to section 2.04(3)(a)(1), (2) of the first tentative draft of the MPC.
-Model Penal Code § 2.04(3)(a)(1), (2) (Tent.
+These portions of the MPC are themselves based on and substantially similar to section 2.04(3)(a)(l), (2) of the first tentative draft of the MPC.
+Model Penal Code § 2.04(3)(a)(l), (2) (Tent.
 Draft No. 1, 1956).
 In comments to this section of the tentative draft, the draftsmen explain that the accomplice-liability provision

 represents, it is believed, an exhaustive description of the ways in which one may purposely enhance the probability that another will commit a crime.
 So long as a purpose to further or facilitate is present, there is no risk to innocence; nor does there seem to be occasion to inquire about the precise extent of influence exerted on the ultimate commission of the crime.

 . . .
-Conduct which knowingly facilitates the commission of crimes is by hypothesis a proper object of preventive effort by the penal law, unless, of course, it is affirmatively justifiable.... when a true purpose to further the crime is lacking, the draft requires that the accessorial behavior substantially facilitate commission of the crime and that it do so to the knowledge of the actor.
+Conduct which knowingly facilitates the commission of crimes is by hypothesis a proper object of preventive effort by the penal law, unless, of course, it is affirmatively justifiable. . . . when a true purpose to further the crime is lacking, the draft requires that the accessorial behavior substantially facilitate commission of the crime and that it do so to the knowledge of the actor.

 Id.
 At Comment 3.

-[10] The allegation in the indictment plus the testimony at the hearing below sufficed to support a finding that the complicity standard of RSA 626:8 was met, at least for purpose of establishing our jurisdiction in the first instance.
-As stated above, Penthouse not only publishes Penthouse magazine but also aids in its distribution.
-Its *409 own officer testified that Penthouse forwards shipping labels with names and addresses of wholesalers to its Iowa printer, with instructions to ship X number of copies to each distributor.
+own officer testified that Penthouse forwards shipping labels with names and addresses of wholesalers to its Iowa printer, with instructions to ship X number of copies to each distributor.
 Penthouse knows and intends that certain New England wholesalers will distribute its magazine to retailers.
 It may be found that Penthouse knew and, to stay in business, intended that a sale like the one by Luv Pharmacy in the present case take place.
-Realistically, the only use to which a wholesaler will put bundles of Penthouse is to distribute them to a retailer, who in turn will sell them to retail customers.
-See Direct Sales Co. v.
-United States, 319 U.S. 703, 709-11 (1943); United States v.
-Interstate Engineering Corp., 288 F. Supp.
-402, 428-30 (D.N.H.
-1967) (knowing facilitation of crime by sale of supplies constitutes "aiding and abetting").
-Moreover, Penthouse's financial success depends on the continuation of sales similar to the instant sale of Penthouse.
-See Note, Falcone Revisited: The Criminality of Sales to an Illegal Enterprise, 53 Colum.
-L. Rev. 228, 240 n.67 (1953).
+Realistically, the only use to which a wholesaler will put bundles of

-[11] We note that the indictment against Penthouse charges that it is accountable for the sale in New Hampshire simply because it publishes the magazine.
+We note that the indictment against Penthouse charges that it is accountable for the sale in New Hampshire simply because it publishes the magazine.
 We might find troublesome the proposition that publication of an allegedly obscene magazine per se renders the publisher an accomplice of a subsequent retail seller.
 However, the record contains testimony that Penthouse does more than publish the magazine in question.
 A hearing on a plea in abatement may include evidence of facts outside the indictment and even outside the record.
-State v.
-Hampton, 113 R.I.
-203, 205, 319 A.2d 364, 366 (1974); State v.
-Howe, 219 A.2d 116, 119 (Me.
-1966); 2 Wharton Criminal Procedure § 351 (12th ed.
-1975).
-Thus, we need not reach the question whether mere publication can make a publisher an accomplice of a retailer.

 Of course, nothing in this opinion should be taken as a decision on the merits.
 Rather, all we decide today is that our courts possess jurisdiction to hear this prosecution.